From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Introduction

 \textbf{Data-driven predictive control}: Indirect data-driven MPC techniques are well-established in the literature, however, results are typically limited to bounded disturbances or noise-free state measurements~\cite{lorenzen2019robust,arcari2023stochastic,terzi2019learning}.
-In contrast, recent direct data-driven MPC methods (cf.~\cite{berberich2020data,yin2023stochastic,coulson2021distributionally}) have gain traction as they enable direct prediction using input-output measurements.
-In~\cite{yin2023stochastic,coulson2021distributionally}, (chance) constraints for finite-horizon open-loop problems are enforced.
-This is achieved by using (implicit) multi-step predictors~\cite{koehler2022state}.
-However, these approaches do not provided closed-loop guarantees and existing results in this direction are largely qualitative~\cite{berberich2020data}.
+In contrast, recent direct data-driven MPC methods (cf.~\cite{berberich2020data,yin2023stochastic,coulson2021distributionally,teutsch2026stochastic}) have gained traction as they enable direct prediction using input-output measurements.
+In~\cite{yin2023stochastic,coulson2021distributionally,teutsch2026stochastic}, (chance) constraints for finite-horizon open-loop problems are enforced.
+This is achieved using (implicit) multi-step predictors~\cite{koehler2022state}.
+Closed-loop guarantees are derived in~\cite{berberich2020data}, however, results are largely qualitative and conservative.
 In contrast, we propose an indirect data-driven predictive control framework that is applicable to input-output data with unbounded stochastic noise, exploits structured state-space models, and guarantees recursive feasibility, satisfaction of chance constraints, and an average expected cost bound for the resulting closed-loop system.